 Here in Lisbon we’ll be using a remote stand, which is hardly surprising given that the terminal building is literally bursting at the seams and has only very few contact stands.
 As we taxi in, we pass an Airbus A 330NEO in the colours of TAP Air Portugal but still in its French registration.
 And then eventually, we make a last right turn and come to a stop right next to an Airbus A 321NEO of Azores Airlines.

-I’m in two minds about Luxair.
+I’m always in two minds about Luxair.
 Their home market is highly affluent but also tragically small.
 As such, I think the airline does a good job in striking the right balance between offering a reliable air service from its hub in Luxembourg to the major business centres in Europe on the one hand, while at the same time also serving the leisure traffic market.
 Even so, one cannot help but wonder what the point is of small countries like Luxembourg trying to maintain their own airline.